step-security-bot/cia-compliance-manager/docs/architecture/ARCHITECTURE.md

 ## C4 Dynamic Diagram

-The Dynamic diagram shows the core user flow for security assessment.

-**User Experience Focus:** Maps the sequence of interactions from initial security level selection to the display of various business impacts and compliance status.
+**👤 User Experience Focus:** Maps the sequence of interactions from initial security level selection to the display of various business impacts and compliance status.

-**Data Flow Focus:** Reveals how changes to security levels propagate through the application state to update multiple visualization components.
+**📊 Data Flow Focus:** Reveals how changes to security levels propagate through the application state to update multiple visualization components.

 ```mermaid
 C4Dynamic